dallaylaen/p5-Refute/README.md

 * `Assert::Refute` - the main frontend with a lot of exports.
 It also handles runtime assertions.

-* `Assert::Refute::Build` - helper module to build more test conditions (those would also work fine under Test::More).
+* `Refute::Builder` - helper module to build more test conditions (those would also work fine under Test::More).

 * `Assert::Refute::Contract` - implementations of contract *specification*.